28th August, 2024

 When using controls together, always make sure they are compatible with each other and don't introduce other hazards or risks.

 If you are wondering which risks you need to control first, use the free risk assessment calculator to find out where risk is highest.
-And check out our risk assessment templates for help with your paperwork.
+Check out our risk assessment templates for help with your paperwork.

 share on twitter share on facebook share on linked in share by email